xyzmoney-tournaments/tournament-tr/README.md

 **`contractBalance`** ⏤ the balance of the contract.

-**`availableFunds`** ⏤ the part of the contract account balance which is available to the organizer for withdrawal.
+**`availableFunds`** ⏤ the part of the contract balance which is available to the organizer for withdrawal.

 **`status`** ⏤ current status of the tournament.
 Can accept one of the following values:
 * *NotTerminated* ⏤ the tournament is not complete (proceeds);